w3c/data-shapes/rules-vote.md

 Another benefit for the SRL spec is that it doesn't need to worry about SHACL - the link becomes indirect through syntactical overlap.
 This would mean that the SRL Rule Type from Proposal 2 would not really be required.

+### Concerns re. proposal `#1` - David Habgood

+1. for the use case where authors write rules with the intent of them being executed in a specific way, it is not clear without external context what the author's intent was.
+When text is copied / sent over chat/email etc. context can be lost
+2. users may miss differences in semantics where the same tokens are used with different meanings.
+See https://dl.acm.org/doi/10.1145/3487051#sec-2-3-3

+In addition I think implementations can provide translations fairly easily e.g. https://kurrawong.github.io/codemirror-lang-rdf/?sample=sparql-conversion (NB this is not an engine just a parser)
 ## Proposal 2: Add SRL Rule Type

 This is proposed by Andy in [Add SPARQL-RL as a rule type in the SHACL Inf Rules framework](https://github.com/w3c/data-shapes/issues/1229).